Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Model

-We construct the time evolution of gas clump mass $m_{ij}^{t}$ and velocity $\Vec{v}_{ij}^{t}$ for one step (from discrete time $t$ to $t+1$) by the following successive operations of the gravitational interaction procedure $T_{g}$ and the advection procedure $T_{a}$:
+We construct the time evolution of gas clump mass $m_{ij}^{t}$ and velocity $\myvec{v}_{ij}^{t}$ for one step (from discrete time $t$ to $t+1$) by the following successive operations of the gravitational interaction procedure $T_{g}$ and the advection procedure $T_{a}$:

-On the time evolution of Eq.\,\ref{eqn:dynamics}, the total mass $\sum_{i,j}m_{ij}^{t}$, total momentum $\sum_{i,j}m_{ij}^{t}\Vec{v}_{ij}^{t}$ and total angular momentum $\sum_{i,j}\Vec{r}_{ij}\times m_{ij}^{t}\Vec{v}_{ij}^{t}$ of the system are conserved \cite{Nozawa}.
+On the time evolution of Eq.\,\ref{eqn:dynamics}, the total mass $\sum_{i,j}m_{ij}^{t}$, total momentum $\sum_{i,j}m_{ij}^{t}\myvec{v}_{ij}^{t}$ and total angular momentum $\sum_{i,j}\myvec{r}_{ij}\times m_{ij}^{t}\myvec{v}_{ij}^{t}$ of the system are conserved \cite{Nozawa}.

-The simulations are performed according to the following settings: Lattice size $N_{x}\times N_{y}$ is $50\times 50$; Gravitational constant $\gamma$ is one and time intervals $\tau_{g}$ and $\tau_{a}$ one; The initial gas clump mass $m_{ij}^{0}$ is given by a uniform random number within $[0,2/(N_{x}N_{y})]$; The initial gas clump velocity $\Vec{v}_{ij}^{0}$ is given by zero; The boundary conditions are open.
-In the simulations, the total mass, total momentum and total angular momentum are not conserved completely, since gas particles move out through the boundary of the finite lattice.
-We note that the mass lost is a very small quantity ($0.7\%$ of the initial total mass) through the simulation shown in Fig.\,\ref{fig:lmf.eps}.
+The simulations were performed according to the following settings: Lattice size $N_{x}\times N_{y}$ is $50\times 50$; Gravitational constant $\gamma$ is one and time intervals $\tau_{g}$ and $\tau_{a}$ one; The initial gas clump mass $m_{ij}^{0}$ is given by a uniform random number within $[0,2/(N_{x}N_{y})]$; The initial gas clump velocity $\myvec{v}_{ij}^{0}$ is given by zero; The boundary conditions are open.
+In this settings, we observed that the initial nonstationary state is relaxed through the formation of a central star, and after that, grand design spiral patterns arise spontaneously due to the chaotic gas ejection from the central star \cite{Nozawa}.

+Under the same initial total mass, the formation and disappearance of spiral arms as presented below were also observed when the lattice size $N_{x}\times N_{y}$ is $30\times 30$, $\cdots$, $100\times 100$, and when using more stationary initial conditions (i.e., $\myvec{v}_{ij}^{0}\neq\myvec{0}$) such as a slowly moving and rotating central star with Keplerian gas.
+The total mass, total momentum and total angular momentum are not conserved completely in the simulations, since gas particles move out through the boundary of the finite lattice.
+We note that the mass lost is a very small quantity ($0.7\%$ of the initial total mass) through the following simulation from $t=0$ to $t=1520$.